AND NEVER MISS A NEW POST

 For this reason, opting for a more natural product can be an indication of a more natural growing process.

 Did you know that almost a third of all the worlds produce never gets eaten?
-That is nearly 3 trillion pounds of food per year, wasted!
+That means nearly 3 trillion pounds of food per year gets wasted!
 Every pound of produce that is grown takes up considerable amounts of energy, water and other resources, including people’s time and effort.

-This discarded food ends up rotting away in landfills and it may surprise you to learn that food waste makes up the single largest component of municipal waste in America.
-Here it contributes to a large percentage of our country’s methane emission.
-Though the idea of rotting vegetation seems harmless enough, methane, compared to carbon dioxide, has 21 times greater global warming potential, meaning that all this extra food wastage is contributing to warming or our planet and the melting of the polar ice caps.
+This discarded food ends up rotting away in landfills.
+It may surprise you to learn that food waste makes up the single largest component of municipal waste in America.
+In the US, food waste contributes a large percentage of our country’s methane emission.
+Though the idea of rotting vegetation seems harmless enough, methane, compared to carbon dioxide, has 21 times greater global warming potential,.
+Which means all this extra food waste contributes to global warming and melting polar ice caps.

-Not all food wastage occurs due to the discarding of ‘ugly produce’, but a large portion of it does.
-Working on switching our mentality in regards to how fresh produce should look, will help dramatically decrease this percentage and improve the conservation of water, energy and resources wasted each year.
+Discarding ‘ugly produce’ doesn’t cause all food wastage, but it does contribute a huge amount.
+We should work to switch our mentality on what fresh produce looks like.
+This will help dramatically decrease this percentage and improve the conservation of water, energy and resources wasted each year.

 According to The United Nations Food and Agriculture Organization, around 1 in 9 people are suffering chronic undernourishment.
-That is nearly 11% of our world’s population that not only don’t have much to eat, many of them have so little they die from malnutrition.
-You might think this is all happening in developing countries, but you would be wrong, there are estimated 11 million people in developed countries that are going hungry.
+That means 11% of our world’s population don’t have enough to eat.
+Even worse, many of them have so little, they die from malnutrition.
+You might think this is all happening in developing countries, but you would be wrong.
+It’s estimated that 11 million people in developed countries are going hungry.

 The 2.9 trillion pounds of produce that get wasted each year could feed the people that go hungry, twice over!
 That is nearly 800 million people, twice over!
 It just doesn’t seem right, does it?

 Fortunately our communities are starting to catch on to the importance of cutting down food wastage, and also just how brilliant ‘ugly’ produce is.
-You can now order boxes of ugly produce to be delivered to your door, or purchase products made from ugly produce.
+You can now order boxes of ugly produce to be delivered to your door.
+You can also purchase products made from ugly produce.
 Companies like Project Juice are doing their part to end this food wastage and educate everyone on the importance of fresh, organic and delicious produce (no matter what it’s physical appearance may be!).

 So how can you help balance this scale a little?
 Support your local ugly produce stores, ugly produce companies and farmers markets, by opting to purchase some of their slightly more unique looking produce!.
 In doing so you will: